-Happy National Bacon Lover’s Day, y’all!
-Well, it’s Bacon Lover’s Day all day, every day over here at the Bacon Babe Headquarters.
+It may not be officially Bacon Lover’s Day today, but…it’s Bacon Lover’s Day all day, every day over here at the Bacon Babe Headquarters.
 I’m sharing one of my all-time favorite, slam dunk bacon recipes that is the ultimate crowd pleaser.
 Think date night meal, entertaining with friends and even tailgating.
 You can slice that bad boy up and throw it onto sliders.
 Winning!
-And in the spirit of this Bacon Holiday, it’s the perfect time to celebrate a very exciting annual partnership with Smithfield and Farmer John, so I am taking my Bacon Superpower to a whole new level of…
+It’s also the perfect time to celebrate a very exciting annual partnership with Smithfield and Farmer John, so I am taking my Bacon Superpower to a whole new level of…

 Yep, those boots were made for Makin’ Bacon!
 Get ready to see a lot more of this icon on my favorite bacon recipes.

-But let’s not forget the best part of National Bacon Lover’s Day– it’s the BACON!
+But let’s not forget the best part of this recipe– it’s the BACON!
 All of the layers of flavor here make the recipe seem super complicated, very “chefy” and is guaranteed to impress anyone you make it for.
 Remember when Howard Stern’s wife described one of her recipes years ago as so delicious, she dubbed it “Engagement Chicken?”
 This is “Guarantee Bling Pork Tenderloin.”
 I mean, just look at that tender fresh pork with those savory herbs and the perfectly trimmed, slow smoked bacon goodness on top?
 Melt.
 In.
 Your.
 Mouth.
 And GETINTOMYMOUTH.
 RawtNOW.

 SECRET TO THE SOFTENED GARLIC BULB